balogsun/SeunB-mentoring-docs/CICD/CICD.md

 # **Setting Up a Cost-Effective CI/CD and Kubernetes Environment: A Comprehensive Guide**

-If you're looking to optimize costs while setting up and managing a Kubernetes cloud environment with an integrated continuous integration and deployment (CI/CD) workflow, this guide is designed to provide you with practical strategies to achieve this.
+If you want to optimize costs in setting up and managing Kubernetes in a cloud environment with integrated CI/CD workflows, this guide provides practical strategies to help you achieve that.

 It will provide a detailed approach to installing and configuring key tools needed for CI/CD on a Windows/desktop environment, including step-by-step instructions for setting up Chocolatey, Docker, Git, Minikube, kubectl, CircleCI, and ArgoCD.
 By following these steps, you'll create a robust development workflow that leverages these tools effectively while keeping your cloud bills minimized.